Stephen-Seo/LevelEditor/README.md

 (one must select an entity first, then a waypoint)
 A/D (in entities mode) changes the symbol that is drawn.
 L (in warps mode) picks a warp or sets a location for the selected warp to go to.
-A/D (in warps mode) changes the symbol that is drawn
+A/D (in warps mode) changes the symbol that is drawn.
+L (in key mode) picks a key or sets a door that the key unlocks.
+A/D (in door/key mode) changes the symbol that is drawn.

 In layer0/layer1 mode, you place the tiles in the layer specified.